starknet-edu/starknet-cairo-101/README.md

 ### Disclaimer

-​Don’t expect any benefit from using this other than learning some cool stuff about Starknet, the first general-purpose Validity Rollup on the Ethereum mainnnet.
+​Don’t expect any benefit from using this other than learning some cool stuff about Starknet, the first general-purpose Validity Rollup on the Ethereum mainnet.

 ## Steps